mareugeniam/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This is the starter template for the final assessment project for Udacity´s React Fundamentals course plus the React code that is needed to complete the project.
-The template was copied interactivity was added to the app by refactoring the static code in this template.
+The template was copied and interactivity was added to the app by refactoring the static code in this template.

 ## TL;DR

 To use the project right away:

 * install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the server with `npm start`

 ## What the project contains
 ```bash